Every Company is a Service-Oriented Company

 The Dragon1 open EA Method provides you with an alternative definition for service that does not focus on how to implement a service but is a definition that focuses on the identity and function of a service.

 This definition does not say how the service is implemented.
 This is because it does not matter how it is implemented for something to be a service.
 It does matter if you want loosely coupled services.
-But loosely coupling is a concept that is apart from services.
+However, loosely coupling is a concept that is different from services.

 Example Business Services in Health Care

-Now let us try to define some common business services for a Hospital using the ArchiMate way of thinking (and a little bit of the Dragon1 way of thinking).
+Now let us define some common business services for a Hospital using the ArchiMate way of thinking (and a little bit of the Dragon1 Way of Thinking).

 A list of external business services for the hospital would be: